 - deep cracks on the skin that may bleed

-Read on to learn more about possible causes of dry skin on the penis and how you can treat this condition.
+Keep reading to learn more about seven possible causes of dry skin on the penis and how you can treat it.

 - a runny nose